Konare1ka/yelb/README.md

+#### Completed Work

+My completed work is located in the following directories:

+* **`mymanifests/`** — contains improved Kubernetes manifests compared to the original versions provided by the author.
+These manifests have been refined to improve structure, readability, and maintainability.
+* **`.github/workflows/`** — contains a configured **CI pipeline** implemented with **GitHub Actions**, which automates the validation and deployment workflow.

 #### Why Yelb

 When experimenting with new technologies you often follow tutorials that let you deploy purpose-built simple demo application.
 With Yelb I wanted to make this experience the other way around: start with an existing application and adapt it to the various technologies, services and platforms you are learning.
 I found this to be way more fun and useful.